mantidproject/mantid/docs/source/api/python/mantid/geometry/DetectorInfo.rst

 	print(type(info.twoTheta(0)))

 **Example 4 - Calling the position method on the DetectorInfo Object:**
-The ``position()`` method takes an ``index`` parameter which represents a detector index and returns the absolute position of that detector.
-The returned object is of type V3D which is a essentially 3D vector.
+The ``position()`` method takes an ``index`` parameter which represents a detector index.
+The method returns the absolute position of that detector.
+The returned object is of type V3D which is a position in 3D space.

 .. testcode:: CallPositionMethod